-Exams: There will be 4 exams in this course that will cover course content on Canvas and the chapters in the Lockwood book.
+Exams: There will be 4 exams in this course that will cover course content on Canvas and the required articles.
 Each exam will consist of multiple choice, true/false, short answer, and essay questions.
 Each exam is 100 points.
 The course outline indicates the due dates of all exams.
 Exams 1, 2, and 3 will be available for 10 days past the due date.
 Exam 4 will be available for only 2 days past the due date because it's finals week and grades are due.
-If you miss an exam due date without a valid excuse, there will be 10 points off for every day late.
+If you miss an exam due date without a valid excuse, there will be 5 points off for every day late.
 No exceptions.
-For example, if you are 5 days late, the maximum points you can earn is 50 points.
+For example, if you are 5 days late, the maximum points you can earn is 75 points.
 A missed exam is not taken lightly in my class.
 Students may not reschedule exams because of out of town trips and/or plane reservations.
 Mark the exam dates on your calendar.

 Ethnography Book Quiz: There is one assigned ethnography in this class - Hayano's Road through the Rain Forest.
 There will be class discussion and a quiz covering this book.
 The class discussion will largely take place during the week of Feb.
-18-24.
+10-16.
 Prompts for discussion posts are located in Unit 2: Melanesia and on the Discussion Board.
 This book quiz will be open from the beginning of the semester until the deadline on Feb.
-24th.
-The quiz will not be available after the due date.
+16th.
+The quiz will be available for 3 days past the due date.
+If you miss the quiz due date without a valid excuse, there will be 3 points off for every day late.
 Review questions are located in Unit 2: Melanesia.
 You should begin reading this book right away and don't wait until the last minute.
 The book quiz is 40 points.
 The book will not be on any of the exams.

-Lockwood Chapter Quizzes: There will be 6 quizzes over the Lockwood book readings.
-Quizzes will cover 2-3 chapters at a time.
+Article Quizzes: There will be 6 quizzes over the required articles.
+Quizzes will cover 2 articles at a time.
 Questions will be T/F, and each quiz is 10 points.
 The lowest quiz grade will be dropped for a total of 50 points.
 (Students may not drop the book quiz grade.)
 Material covered on quizzes will also be on the exams.
 Check the course schedule for dates.
 Quizzes will be open during the entire Unit.
 The quizzes will not be available past the due date.
+After each quiz deadline, I will release videos of myself talking through the articles if you want extra preparation for the exam.

 Presentation: Each student will prepare a formal presentation during this course.
 All information about the presentation (including sign-up, guidelines, examples, and turn-in link) is located under "Presentation Information and Turn In Link" under Modules.
 Presentations will cover contemporary culture and society of Melanesian, Micronesian, and Polynesian nations and are due during the specific unit.
 For example, if you sign up to make a presentation on Papua New Guinea, your presentation will be due towards the end of Unit 2 - Melanesia.
 The presentation is 100 points.
 The sign-up deadline is: Feb.
-3rd.
+2nd.
 This is not a group presentation.
 This is an individual presentation.
 You do only one presentation, not one for each unit.